OleVik/grav-plugin-presentation/README.md

 The properties are gathered cumulatively, and a property farther down the chain takes precedence over a property further up.

-The `styles`-property is defined by a list of `property: value`'s and processed by the plugin.
-If the amount of pages exceed the amount of styles, they will be reused in the order they are defined.
-If the `background`-property is defined, but `color` is not, the plugin tries to estimate a suitable text-color to apply.
-The equations available to estimate this color is either `50` or `YIQ`, set by `color_function`.

-You can of course also style the plugin using your theme's /css/custom.css-file, by targeting the `.reveal`-selector which wraps around all of the plugin's content.
+You can of course also style the plugin using your theme's `/css/custom.css`-file, by targeting the `.reveal`-selector which wraps around all of the plugin's content.
 This behavior can be enabled or disabled with the `theme_css`-setting.
 All slides have an `id`-attribute set on their sections, which can be utilized by CSS like this:

 ```css
 .reveal #down-the-rabbit-hole-0 {